Gamocosm/Gamocosm/README.md

 	- `gamocosm`
 - Address
 	- Leave blank for `local` type
-	- Localhost is `127.0.0.1/32` in ipv4 and `::1/128` in ipv6.
-My system used ipv6 (postgres did not match the entry when I entered localhost ipv4)
+	- `localhost` is `127.0.0.1/32` in ipv4 and `::1/128` in ipv6.
+		My system used ipv6 (PostgreSQL did not match the entry when I entered `localhost`).
 - Method
-	- trust
+	- `trust`
 		- Easiest, but least secure.
 Typically ok on development machines.
-Blindly trusts the user
+Blindly trusts the user.
-	- peer
+	- `peer`
-		- Checks if the postgresql user matches the operating system user
+		- Checks if the PostgreSQL user matches the operating system user.
-		- Since `config/database.yml` specifies the database user to be "gamocosm", using this method is more troublesome, at least in development, because you have to either change that to your OS username and create a postgresql user with your username, or create a new OS account called "gamocosm" and a postgresql user "gamocosm"
+		- Since `config/database.yml` specifies the database user to be `gamocosm`, it would only work if you developed on an OS account named `gamocosm` as well.
-	- ident
+	- `ident`
-		- Same as `peer` but for network connections
+		- Same as `peer` but for network connections, using the [Ident protocol][wikipedia-ident-protocol] (I once tried to get this protocol working and it made no sense to me).
 	- md5
-		- Client supplies an MD5-encrypted password
+		- Client supplies an MD5-encrypted password.
-		- This is the recommended method
+		- This is the recommended method.

 Example: `local postgres,gamocosm_development,gamocosm_test,gamocosm_production gamocosm md5`.
-You will have to restart postgresql (`(sudo) systemctl restart postgresql`) for the changes to take effect.
+You will have to restart PostgreSQL (`sudo systemctl restart postgresql`) for the changes to take effect.

 ### Directory hierarchy
 - [Documentation for Rails directories][rails-directory-hierarchy].